-Retention Site C provides benefits for a reasonable cost, is compatible with the stated project goals, and has potential to positively impact the environment.
-HDR recommends further development of Retention Site C. This includes meeting with affected landowners, holding a public hearing, developing permit applications and necessary documentation, and developing a final engineer's report with plans and specifications for construction.
+Retention Site A provides benefits for a reasonable cost, is compatible with the stated project goals, and has potential to positively impact the environment.
+HDR recommends further development of Retention Site A. This includes meeting with affected landowners, holding a public hearing, developing permit applications and necessary documentation, and developing a final engineer's report with plans and specifications for construction.
+Additional projects will be investigated to improve the adequacy of the outlet and the functionality of both SD 20 and SD 69, in order to maximize the potential of Retention Site A.